 and the surgical approach.
 An orthopedic surgeon and a team of specialized healthcare

-professionals will perform the surgery.
+professionals will do the surgery.
 The whole procedure may take a few hours.
+In general,

-- You will receive general or spinal anesthesia so that you’ll sleep through the surgery
+You will get general or spinal anesthesia so that you’ll sleep through the surgery

 and won’t feel any pain or discomfort during the procedure.
-(Or you may receive local
+(Or you may get local

 anesthesia and a medicine to relax you while keeping you awake.)